 If you don't like the way your app works or appears, FlutterFlow even lets you edit it in test mode.
 Use this feature to polish your app before you publish it.

-Additionally, although FlutterFlow has tried to make connecting your database to the platform as simple as possible, you’ll still need to know some technical concepts to connect your database to your app and structure your schema.
+Here's where you'll need to put your technical skills to work: If you want to add customized functionality or connect to certain third-party integrations, you'll need coding knowledge.
+Additionally, although FlutterFlow has tried to make connecting your database to the platform as simple as possible, you'll still need to know technical concepts to connect your database to your app and structure your schema properly.

 FlutterFlow does provide a useful AI tool to help you develop your app's more technical aspects.
 For instance, you can describe a feature you want to add to your app, and the AI will generate its code.
+However, FlutterFlow's AI isn't a substitute for lacking technical knowledge—you need to understand the underlying technical concepts to use it effectively.

 Is FlutterFlow Right For You?

-However, you should take a look at other app builders if:
+Consider other app builders if:

-• You don’t have your own database, or you plan to build your database as you make your app.
+- You don't have your own database, or you plan to build your database as you make your app

 What Kinds of Apps Can I Build With FlutterFlow?